 '''

 UserSession userSession = userSessionDAO.get(sessionID);

 ScreeningResultsForDisplay screeningResultsForDisplay =

 userSession.performScreening();

 '''

 The following is a sample interface definition:

-'''

-/

-Executes the Screening rule set associated with the current screening IEG

-script data.
-The return object, {@link ScreeningResultsForDisplay},
+''' / Executes the Screening rule set associated with the current screening IEG script data.
+The return object, {@link ScreeningResultsForDisplay}, contains all of the information required to be displayed on the Screening Results page.

-'''